Shinjuku Gyoen National Garden

 Transportaion

-Tokyo Metro Marunouchi Line Shinjuku Gyoenmae Station
+Tokyo Metro Marunouchi Line, Shinjuku-Gyoenmae Station

 ※The written notice and information on this page are as of the date of publication.
 Please refer or confirm the latest information of each spot on individual introduced website.